Quick Double Magic Ring Tutorial

-One of the most popular Crochet me tutorials is the magic adjustable ring.
-There are two ways to do this technique, basic and double magic ring, both are covered in Crochet Me‘s Free Crochet Magic Ring eBook for your reference.
-The basic magic ring creates a secure start for projects worked in the round, but for those needing more strength, such as hats, the double magic ring is better.
-Here’s the double magic ring technique detailed for you:
+One of the most popular crochet tutorials is the magic adjustable ring.
+There are two ways to do this technique, basic and double magic ring, and both are covered in Interweave’s must-have Free Crochet Magic Ring Download for your reference.
+The basic magic ring creates a secure start for projects worked in the round, but for those needing more strength, such as crocheted hats, the double magic ring is better.

 - Holding the yarn a few inches from the end, wrap it twice around your first two fingers.